karunakadam2003/ai-music-composer/README.md

 - Research and models from OpenAI, Google Magenta, and others.
 - Datasets like MAESTRO and NSynth for providing training data.
 - The open-source community for their contributions and inspiration.

+## Under Development
+This project is actively being worked on and is not yet complete.